-ASCAP’s Community Theatre license for AACT members covers the member theatre for the AACT membership year, at all its venues, for copyrighted pre-show, intermission, and post-show music played by means other than live performers, such as CD’s and tapes.
+A Benefit of AACT Membership, ASCAP’s Community Theatre license covers the theatre for the AACT membership year at all its venues for copyrighted pre-show, intermission, and post-show music played by means other than live performers.
 (The Community Theatre license does not cover recorded music during a play or music performed live, such as in a musical revue or a string quartet performing during a gala reception.)

-The Community Theatre license year is September 1 - August 31.
-Theatres that sign up through the AACT office by September 10 will receive a 30% discount on the ASCAP license fee.
-AACT membership is required to receive the discounted ASCAP rate.
-Both membership and ASCAP fees must be received in the AACT office by September 10, along with a signed ASCAP license (see link above).
-AACT member theatres that miss the AACT group deadline may sign up directly with ASCAP and receive a 10% discount.
+The Community Theatre license year is September 1-August 31.
+AACT-member theatres that sign up through the AACT office receive a 30% discount on the ASCAP license fee.
+Both membership and ASCAP fees must be received in the AACT office by October 30, along with a signed ASCAP license form (below).

 Why a License?